Michael Beinhorn

-Michael Beinhorn is a North American record producer, composer, author and musician.
-He has produced albums for Red Hot Chili Peppers, Soundgarden, Hole, Violent Femmes and Marilyn Manson.
+Michael James Beinhorn (born March 27, 1960) is a North American record producer, composer, author, and musician.
+He has produced albums for Red Hot Chili Peppers, Soundgarden, Hole, Korn, Kensington, Ozzy Osbourne and Marilyn Manson.

 Career

-1977-1983: Early Years, Material, Herbie Hancock
+1977–1983: early years, Material, Herbie Hancock

 Beinhorn began his career as a Synthesist.
 His first instrument was a Moog Micromoog, after which he began working with a Sequential Circuits Prophet 5, an EMS Synthi AKS, Oberheim OB-Xa and Rhodes Chroma, as well as other instruments such as a Roland TR-808 drum machine, Roland SVC-350 Vocoder, Oberheim DMX drum machine and Oberheim DSX sequencer.
 Later, he began using such instruments as ARP 2600, as well as Moog modular and Serge Modular systems.
 He received formal training in synthesizer programming on the Buchla 200 series modular systems at Public Access Synthesizer Studio in New York City.

-In 1977, Beinhorn met bassist Bill Laswell and together, with his friends Fred Maher and Cliff Cultreri, they formed the Zu Band (so-named by legendary European music impresario, producer/manager Giorgio Gomelsky- whose primary claims to notoriety were as manager/owner of London's infamous Crawdaddy Club, former manager and producer of The Yardbirds and manager of The Rolling Stones for a weekend).
+In 1977, Beinhorn met bassist Bill Laswell and together, with his friends Fred Maher and Cliff Cultreri, they formed the Zu Band (so-named by European music impresario, producer/manager Giorgio Gomelsky- manager/owner of London's Crawdaddy Club, former manager and producer of The Yardbirds.

 After Gomelsky produced the Zu Band's first recording, the group ended their relationship with him and began self-producing.
-About a year following their first release and their first shows in New York City (at such legendary nightclubs as CBGB, Mudd Club, Hurrah and Tier 3), they changed their band name to Material.
+About a year following their first release and their first shows in New York City (at such nightclubs as CBGB, Mudd Club, Hurrah and Tier 3), they changed their band name to Material.

 By 1980, Maher and Cultreri had left Material.
 As a duo, Beinhorn and Laswell collaborated on various projects with a variety of musical artists, such as Nile Rodgers, David Byrne, Sonny Sharrock, Nona Hendryx, Bernie Worrell, Patti LaBelle, Tony Thompson, etc.